 - 1. Perform an HPPC test on the device to establish the initial performance. - 2.
 Recharge the device using the manufacturer's recommended procedure. - 3.
-Perform a 500 ms pulse at the maximum current (i.e., 900 A) that is scaled based on the parallel/series combinations of cells (e.g., if the scaling factor results in 2 parallel cells, then perform the pulse at 450 A).
-If the minimum voltage is reached before the end of test, immediately stop the test. - 4.
+Perform a 500 ms pulse at the maximum current (i.e., 900 A) that is scaled based on the parallel/series combinations of cells (e.g., if the scaling factor results in 2 devices wired in parallel, then perform the pulse at 450 A).
+If the minimum voltage is reached before the end of test, immediately stop the test (within the next clock cycle). - 4.
 Recharge the device using the manufacturer's recommended procedure. - 5.
 Perform another HPPC test to quantify any change in performance.